mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Create UrJTAG-Compatible JTAG Definition Files from BSDL Files

-Xilinx's [Kintex Ultrascale+ BSDL Files](https://www.xilinx.com/member/forms/download/sim-model-eval-license-xef.html?filename=bsdl_kintexuplus_2021_2.zip) inlcude `STD_1149_6_2003.all` definitions that UrJTAG's `bsdl2jtag` cannot process and must therefore be removed.
+Xilinx's [Kintex Ultrascale+ BSDL Files](https://www.xilinx.com/member/forms/download/sim-model-eval-license-xef.html?filename=bsdl_kintexuplus_2021_2.zip) include `STD_1149_6_2003.all` definitions that UrJTAG's `bsdl2jtag` cannot process and must therefore be removed.
 The included *xcku15p_ffve1517_bsd.patch* is a patch to Xilinx's BSDL file for the 1517-pin XCKU15P that removes incompatible definitions.
 The resulting file is then processed with `bsdl2jtag` to produce the included *xcku15p_ffve1517.jtag* file.

 ### Add XCKU15P FFVE1517 JTAG Bit Definitions to UrJTAG